tajnymag/tinder-deblur/README.md

 ## How does it work

-* Initially, Tinder API returned clean profile images on requests that had their headers stripped down.
+Initially, Tinder API returned clean profile images on requests that had their headers stripped down.
-* Tinder patched this exploit for the web app.
+Tinder patched this exploit for the web app.
 However, they did not patch it for their Android API.
-* Tinder made the user endpoint only accessible to matches, that's why the username, age etc. cannot be seen any more, though the unblur, like and pass functions remain.
+Recently, Tinder made the user endpoint only accessible to matches, that's why the username, age etc. cannot be seen any more, though the unblur, like and pass functions remain.

+**Be prepared** for this exploit to be patched sooner or later.

 ## Contributors